Campaign song: History in the United States

-Dominant party uses of US campaign songs during the 1800s

 Whig Party

 The Whig party employed songs in the 1840 presidential election as an "informal" campaign tactic.
 The Whigs were considered "far ahead of the Democrats" in their use of campaign songs during the 19th century and had an established tradition of public singing during meetings and speeches.

 Whig songwriters typically portrayed their candidates as "heroes" and denounced the Democratic "villains".
 For example, "The Harrison Song" hailed Whig candidate William Henry Harrison as a great general in the War of 1812 and a humble "farmer" to whom voters could relate.

 The Whig party responded to Democratic criticism regarding Harrison's old age and rugged character with songs that extolled the values of "plain living" and pastoral life.
 This created an impression of Harrison as a humble cider drinker and a "common man of the people".
 By contrast, the Whigs blamed incumbent Democratic president Martin Van Buren for causing the Panic of 1837 financial crisis due to his indulgence and "passion for expensive champagne in the White House".